iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.3.1/report.md

 > need more info when tracking a parcel from overseas otherwise I would of gave 5 🌟<br> :date: __2021-05-01 01:57:02__

-> don't get why you can't save contacts to send repeat parcels quickly, otherwise acceptable<br> :date: __2021-04-30 15:12:18__

-> saying have been delivery but can't find and no one knows we're is?<br> :date: __2021-04-28 20:19:32__

-> it's ok when it's synchronized with sender and tracking.
-I have a number of delivery notifications on here that tell me nothing but 'seller has despatched to royal mail'. meaning what? from whom?<br> :date: __2021-04-23 11:58:28__

 #### 1-star reviews